 Why Not Just Remember Your Stateroom Number?

 When considering stateroom door decorations, many people wonder why bother?
-Why not just remember your stateroom number?
+Why not just remember your room number?
 While your stateroom number is not printed on your shipboard identification card – in case it is lost or stolen, you don’t want someone else to be able to access your stateroom – it is just a simple room number.

 It is true that distinctive, personal decorations can make it easier to find your room, but decorating your door is about a lot more than just remembering your cabin number.

-Door decorations can make celebrating a special occasion on your cruise even more fun, whether it is a birthday, honeymoon, anniversary, retirement, family reunion or any other event.
+Door decorations can make celebrating a special occasion on your cruise even more fun, whether it is a birthday, honeymoon, anniversary, retirement, family reunion, or any other event.